stevedepp/498fpdv5/README.md

 #

-> Last week I would have simply added the trigger via the console but [pause] it only takes 3 minutes to build this infrastucrue this week versus 24 minutes last week so I am trying hard not to use the management console
+> Last week, I would have simply added the trigger via the console, but [pause] it only takes 3 minutes to build this infrastucrue this week versus 24 minutes last week: so, I'm trying really hard not to use the management console.

 ### Trying not to use the AWS Lambda console